Come to Eye’s Type Tuesday on 9 March, with Dines (Studio Blup), Malika Favre, Dafi Kühne and magCulture’s Jeremy Leslie

 If the past few years have felt like one long trail of division, doom and injustice, followed by the deadly silence and devastating death toll of the pandemic, then ‘Reverting to Type 2020: Protest Posters’ is the exhibition for you, writes John L. Walters.

 Some of our favourite speakers return to celebrate the 125th anniversary of St Bride Printing Library on 1 December 2020

 Eye magazine started organising Type Tuesdays as a regular St Bride Library event back in 2013, and it has been a wonderful partnership: a way to bring designers together for a social occasion that is educative and fun, and an opportunity for the magazine team to keep in touch with readers and contributors, writes Eye editor John L. Walters.

 A book printed entirely in Risograph technology seeks to share the love of this intriguing printing technique.
 By Gabriela Matuszyk and Kiki Chang

 It took 850 days, 74 tubes of soy ink, fifteen colours, 660 masters, 690,000 sheets of paper, three fans, two digital Riso duplicators and four people to complete this 360-page book that focuses on one thing: the process of Risograph printing, write Gabriela Matuszyk and Kiki Chang.

 magCulture Live goes digital next week, for a two-day conference that celebrates the creative and social powers of magazines

 Dividing its focus between ‘activism’ and ‘analogue’, magCulture 2020 shows that even in difficult, disruptive times, printed magazines keep their fingers on the pulse of the moment, writes Alex J. Todd.

-Decorative typography and lettering evoke the halcyon days of the British seaside.
-The fourth in Justin Burns’s series about coastal graphic design
+Rich, decorative patterns shape our experience of the British seaside.
+The sixth in Justin Burns’s series on coastal graphic design